Tentacled Snake Care Sheet

 Tentacled Snake (Erpeton tentaculatum)

 When it comes to unusual snakes, the tentacled snake is high on the list.
 Its long, prehensile tail, heavily keeled scales and two mysterious rostral projections (the “tentacles”), coupled with an aquatic lifestyle and a tendency for camouflage-aiding algae growth, makes the tentacled snake a standout even among oddball snakes.
 This unique colubrid has been gaining recognition among reptile keepers, and it is increasingly considered an interesting captive that, when set up correctly, can make a hardy pet and provide caretakers with years of enjoyment.
+With reptile health and wellness prioritized, this exotic species can thrive.
 Its small size and docile nature, as well as its unique hunting and feeding mechanisms, make the tentacled snake attractive to snake enthusiasts who crave something different.

 Native to Southeast Asia, the tentacled snake inhabits shallow, relatively still and warm bodies of water, where it hunts for piscine prey.
 It is often found in rice paddies within its natural range, and the tentacled snake is even considered a pest species by some, due to its frequent visits to tropical fish farms.
 Two naturally occurring pattern variants occur in Erpeton tentaculatum: a banded and a striped form.
 The base color is various shades of brown, with black and white patterns.
 Other colors are occasionally present, but in very limited amounts.